-Jovision JVS-H510 is a 1-megapixel IP HD camera with PTZ (Point-tilt-zoom) ability that comes with a built-in micro SD card slot that supports up to 64GB of memory.
+Jovision IP Camera JVS-H510 sports a 1-megapixel HD camera with PTZ (Point-tilt-zoom) ability that comes with a built-in micro SD card slot that supports up to 64GB of memory.
 It features 3.6 millimeter CMOS sensor and Infrared lights for video streaming and/or recording in the dark.
 The camera can be connected by 6 clients simultaneously.

 It comes in protective boxing.
-The box contains Jovision JVS-H510 Wi-Fi IP camera, power adapter, Quick Start Guide, Ethernet cable, wall mount and two screws and plastic anchors.
+The box contains Jovision JVS-H510 IP camera, power adapter, Quick Start Guide, Ethernet cable, wall mount, and two screws and plastic anchors.

 Overall, it has a neat design with a cute look.
-However, given it’s size, shape and weight, it feels more suitable for putting on a desk or similar surfaces rather than mounting on wall.
+However, given its size, shape, and weight, it feels more suitable for putting on a desk or similar surfaces rather than mounting on the wall.

-Jovision JVS-H510 IP HD camera features 1 megapixels 3.6 millimeter CMOS sensor.
-It features 10 infrared lights for streaming and recording in completely dark surrounding.
+Jovision IP Camera JVS-H510 features a 1-megapixel 3.6 millimeter CMOS sensor.
+It features 10 infrared lights for streaming and recording in a completely dark surrounding.
 Supported IR distance is 8 to 10 meters.
 It also features a built-in motion sensor.
-Maximum resolution supported by this IP camera is 1280×720 pixels.
+The maximum resolution supported by this IP camera is 1280×720 pixels.
 It features Wi-Fi 802.11b/g/n and supports up to 64 GB micro SD card for recording videos.

-JVS-H510 IP HD camera comes with a free App named CloudSee Int’l for your Apple or Android devices.
+JVS-H510 comes with a free App named CloudSee Int’l for your Apple or Android devices.
 It has CloudSee client for your desktop or laptop computer too.
 JVS-H510 can be connected by 6 clients at a time.

-Setup was pretty easy.
+JVS-H510 Jovision IP Camera setup was simple.
 It took less than 4 minutes for us to set it up and get started.
-We downloaded the CloudSee Int’l app from Play Store (Android).
+We downloaded the CloudSee Int’l app from the Play Store (Android).
 You can sign in to the app as a guest using the default username and password which are abc and 123 respectively or sign up for better performance and access to all available camera features and functions.

 Overall, the setup was simple and easy.
 If you are new to IP cameras, the Quick Start Guide will come handy.

-Overall, we were satisfied with the quality and performance of the Jovision JVS-H510 Wi-Fi IP HD camera.
-It’s reliable, it does what it is built for.
+Overall, we were satisfied with the quality and performance of the Jovision IP camera JVS-H510.
 It doesn’t hang or stop working; some buttons on the app stop working occasionally, which could be fixed by resetting the camera on the App.
-Given its size, shape and weight, it is more suitable for placing on desk or similar other surfaces rather than mounting on wall.
-You would probably want to use it to monitor children, or others at home, office, or at other places inside your establishment but not under open sky.
-The price seemed a bit steep to us given the other IP camera choices available in the market within its price range.
+Given its size, shape, and weight, it is more suitable for placing on a desk or similar other surfaces rather than mounting on the wall.
+It is perfect for monitoring kids.
+You may also use it for surveillance purposes at home, office, or at other places inside your establishment but not under the open sky.
+The price seemed a bit steep to us given the other IP camera choices available on the market.
+However, in this price range, JVS-H510 is the best IP camera you can get.
 AffordableProductReview.com gives it a 4.0-Star rating.